MonashCybersecurityLab/SGXSSE/README.md

 We design and implement two forward and backward private SE schemes, named SGX-SE1 and SGX-SE2.
 By using SGX, the  communication cost between the client and server of achieving forward and backward privacy in SE is significantly reduced.

 Both SGX-SE1 and SGX-SE2 leverage the SGX enclave to carefully track keyword states and document deletions, in order to minimise the communication overhead between the SGX and untrusted memory.
-In particular, SGX-SE2 is an optimised version of SGX-SE1 by employing Bloom filter to compress the information of deletions, which speeds up the search operations and  boosts the capacity of batch processing in addition and deletion.
+In particular, SGX-SE2 is an optimised version of SGX-SE1 by employing Bloom filter to compress the states of database entries, which speeds up the search operations and  boosts the capacity of batch processing in addition and deletion.

 # SE_SGX_1 Execution